cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 - You will need a laptop for the labs -- we'll be using software (and making use of techniques) that aren't permitted to be installed on university servers.
+  - We will be using a standard Linux environment, based on an older (2020), and well understood) version of the Linux kernel.
+    This helps avoid the "Works on *my* system..." problem.
+    More details in the labs.

 ### Lecture slides and lab worksheets